dagraham/etm-dgraham/README.md

 used depends upon the report type.
 * u: the value of the datetime component of the @u entry.
 Items without @u entries are omitted.
-* c: the value of @f when it exists and, otherwise, the value of @s.
+* s: the value of @f when it exists and, otherwise, the value of @s.
 Items lacking both @f and @s entries are omitted.
+* c: the created datetime.
+* m: the modified datetime if it exists, else the created datetime.

 E.g.